curityio/oauth-agent-node-express/README.md

 ![Logical Components](/images/logical-components.png)

+See also the following resources:

+- The [Example SPA](https://github.com/curityio/web-oauth-via-bff) acts as a client to this API
-See also the [Example Gateway Plugin](https://github.com/curityio/kong-bff-plugin), which has the `OAuth Proxy` role.
+- The [Example Gateway Plugin](https://github.com/curityio/kong-bff-plugin), which has the `OAuth Proxy` role.

 ## Implementation